LoFP LoFP / okta

 consider adding exceptions to this rule to filter false positives if okta policies are regularly modified in your organization.

-consider adding exceptions to this rule to filter false positives if oyour organization's okta network zones are regularly modified.
+consider adding exceptions to this rule to filter false positives if oyour organization's okta network zones are regularly deleted.

 consider adding exceptions to this rule to filter false positives if sign on policies for okta applications are regularly modified or deleted in your organization.